gb2412/freddie-cli/README.md

 A simple CLI to download, process, and train ML models on the [Freddie Mac's Single Family Loan-Level Dataset](https://www.freddiemac.com/research/datasets/sf-loanlevel-dataset).

 Freddie CLI has been developed during the realization of the following research paper: Interpretable Machine Learning in Credit Risk Modelling.
-The CLI is a very useful tool for anyone interacting with Freddie Mac's data for analysis and model development.
+The CLI is a handy tool for anyone interacting with Freddie Mac's data for analysis and model development.

 Built with [polars](https://pola.rs/) and [click](https://click.palletsprojects.com/en/stable/).

 Author: [Giulio Bellini](https://www.linkedin.com/in/giuliobellini/)

 ## Prerequisites
-**[Python](https://www.python.org/downloads/) 3.8 or higher**: To train sparse GAM models with the fastsparsegams library as in the paper, Python 3.8-3.11 is required.
+**[Python](https://www.python.org/downloads/) 3.8 or higher**: To train sparse GAM models with the [fastsparsegams](https://pypi.org/project/fastsparsegams/) library as in the paper, Python 3.8-3.11 is required.

 ## Setup
-1. **Clone the repository**: Open a terminal, navigate to your desired directory, and colne the repository using:
+1. **Clone the repository**: Open a terminal, navigate to your desired directory, and clone the repository using:
    ```bash
    git clone https://github.com/gb2412/freddie-cli.git
    cd freddie-cli